You are here

 Application for Graduation

 It is the graduating student's responsibility to complete an Application for Graduation form and return it to their department (timeline on Graduation home page) in order to notify their department and the graduation office of their intent to graduate.
-Secondary education, double majors, and dual degree students must submit two applications.
+Secondary education, double majors, and dual degree students must submit two applications, one to each department.
 If a student has a question about eligibility, contact the advisor or department chairperson as soon as possible.

 Awards will be presented for academic and other honors through individual departments.
 Contact department or dean with questions or concerns.